• Skip to primary navigation

 Wolfson Children’s Hospital

-Ranked by U.S. News & World Report as one of the top 50 children’s hospitals in the U.S. for neurology and neurosurgery, the Cerebral Palsy and Spasticity Center at Wolfson Children’s Hospital offer multiple to services geared toward children with cerebral palsy.
-[3]
+Ranked by U.S. News & World Report as one of the top 50 children’s hospitals in the U.S. for neurology and neurosurgery, the Cerebral Palsy and Spasticity Center at Wolfson Children’s Hospital offers multiple services geared toward children with cerebral palsy.[3]

 Location